Brod Moravice

-Brod Moravice is a municipality in the Primorje-Gorski Kotar County in western Croatia.
+Brod Moravice is a town and municipality in the Primorje-Gorski Kotar County in western Croatia.
 The Lujzijana road passes through it.

 History

 Brod Moravice was first mentioned in 1260.
 The rural municipality was founded in the 14th century.
 Throughout history, it has also been known as Moravice, Gornje Moravice, Turanj and Brodske Moravice.
 The name was first recorded in one of Bela IV's documents in 1260.
 The first settlements appeared in Gorski kotar as early as the 10th or 11th centuries, due to the fact that routes to the coast passed through this area.

 During the 15th and 16th centuries, the municipality was the subject of numerous Turkish raids.

 On 4 June 1657, as part of a delimitation between the possessions of the Zrinski family in Brod and those of the Frankapan family in Severin, a document was drawn up before a committee in Moravičke Drage consisting of baron Planker oberhautmann of Karlovac on behalf of Juraj IV Frankapan and Juraj Sili kapetan dvoranski and vicekapetan of Žumberak and Boltizar Babonosić prefect of Ozalj on behalf of Petar Zrinski.
 Those who gave testimony about the boundary were Martin Goljak (80), Matija Šnepergar (80), Mihajlo Šepec (80), Petar Butina (85), Petar Abramović (85), Lovro Crnković (85), Juraj Šnepergar (88), Juraj Podnar (90), Matija Goljak (90), Jakov Goršet (90), Jakov Butina (90) and Martin Blažević who claimed to be a centenarian and helped build the Turanj tower in Gornje Moravice when ordered by brothers Juraj and Nikola Zrinski.

 In 1860–1879, Matija Mažuranić wrote a 62 folio manuscript today titled Writings on the Building of Roads in Gorski Kotar and Lika (Spisi o gradnji cesta u Gorskom Kotaru i Lici), today with signature HR-ZaNSK R 6424.
 A 21 folio manuscript dated 1872 titled Darstellung der Entstehung des Baues ... der Luisenstrasse together with a translation by I. Mikloušić is kept as HR-ZaNSK R 4572.

 In 1864, a rinderpest outbreak in Bosanci and Kasuni caused the Lujzijana to be closed to horned traffic for 21 days in December.

 The volunteer fire department DVD Brod Moravice was founded in 1912, and is today part of the Požarno područje Gorski kotar IV.
 Its current commander is Goran Magdić.